Skip to content

 1. Nvidia (Nasdaq: NVDA)

-Market cap:
+Market cap: US$4.75 trillion2

-Current focus: graphics processing units (GPUs) manufacturing
+Current focus: Graphics processing units (GPUs) manufacturing

 Its GPUs are now the de facto standard for training large AI models and accelerating data-centre workloads.
-Beyond chips, Nvidia has built a software and platform ecosystem – CUDA, cuDNN and the enterprise-focused Nvidia AI stack – that creates strong customer lock-in: many AI workloads are optimised specifically for Nvidia’s architecture.
+Beyond chips, Nvidia has built a software and platform ecosystem – CUDA, cuDNN and the enterprise-focused Nvidia AI stack – that creates strong customer lock-in: Many AI workloads are optimised specifically for Nvidia’s architecture.

 For CFD traders, news-driven intraday moves around product announcements, partner deals and macro sentiment can create trading opportunities, but those same forces raise risk.